shreybh1/oceanData/docs/ref.md

 This page gives the different function calls for the oceanData modules
-::: createplots
+::: oceanData.createplots
-::: datacollect
+::: oceanData.datacollect
-::: sst
+::: oceanData.sst
-::: oceanData
+::: scheduler